UCL Fantasy Matchday 8: Best Limitless team

 DEFENDERS

-In a back three, Gabriel comes into the side if he starts.
+In a back three, Gabriel comes into the side if – and it’s a big if – he starts.
 Doubling up on the Arsenal defence could pay off against a Kairat team that have struggled for goals.
 The Brazilian also carries clear threat from set pieces.
-That said, keeping an eye on the Arsenal line-up remains important, with rotation still a possibility.
+That said, keeping an eye on the Arsenal line-up remains important, with rotation a strong possibility – even with William Saliba and Jurrien Timber out.
+Be prepared for a late, post-teamsheet switch to Cristhian Mosquera.

 Bayer Leverkusen host Villarreal this week in a fixture that brings clean sheet potential.
 Alejandro Grimaldo adds significant upside, combining defensive security with strong attacking threat through open play and shared penalty duties – something he has already demonstrated across both domestic and European competition this season.